flylight-max/Cardio_disease_predict/README.md

     After preprocessing and feature engineering I will look for the best model classifier.
 I will look at KNN, logistic regression and Decision tree using scikit-learn package.

+Note that for the ordered categorical variables (already switched to numerical), some do not correspond to the numbers presented here.